LaTiCaN/Classical_Ising_Long-range_Interaction/README.md

 **Useage**
 1. Execute the compile.sh
-2. Make a runfile (run.sh) used by makerun.awk
+2. Make a runfile "run.sh" used by "makerun.awk"

    - Awk file executing process
      ```
      awk -f makerun.awk -> run.sh
      ```
-   - If you want a check that the makerun.awk file give correct command.
+   - If you want a check that the "makerun.awk" file give correct command.
      ```
      awk -f makerun.awk
      ```